zjdaniels1985/storykeeperdata/README.md

 # Story Keeper

-## Database Requirement
-This program requires a mongodb database installed and running with a database schema name of storykeeperdb.<br>
-The username, password, and url for the database must be updated in the application.properties file if different than the default.<br>

-## The Docker container option for Database
+## The App Uses a MongoDB Docker Container
-The database can be initiated using Docker.
+The database can be initiated using Docker.<br>
 1. Change directory into the root of the project folder and run the following:
 ```aidl
 docker-compose up -d